danny-ngo-2005/danny-ngo-2005.github.io/essays/typescript?-typescript!.md

 ## Typescript?

-But a question dawned on me: What makes Typescript unique?
+But a question dawned on me: What makes Typescript so unique?
 Why wouldn't every program just run with one programming language?
 Just as with verbal language, programming languages have their advantages and disadvantages.
 Java may be a universal language, but it does take a lot of effort just to print
 "Hello world".

 ```java